Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Abstract

 \section{Abstract}

-This work was motivated by the need for a review introducing soft robot modeling and control methods in parallel.
-Modeling and control play significant roles in robot research, and they are challenging, especially for soft robots.
-The nonlinear and complex deformation of such robots necessitates special modeling and control approaches.
-We summarize the state-of-the-art methods from the view of the data model and survey five data models widely utilized.
-This review also compares the performance of these models, considering some important features like data amount requirement, control frequency, and target task.
-The main challenges of this issue have been discussed, and possible solutions have been proposed.
+This work is motivated by the need for a review introducing soft robot modeling and control methods in parallel.
+Modeling and control play significant roles in robot research, and they are challenging especially for soft robots.
+The nonlinear and complex deformation of such robots necessitates specific modeling and control approaches.
+We introduce the state-of-the-art data-driven methods and survey \zc{three} approaches widely utilized.
+This review also compares the performance of these methods, considering some important features like data amount requirement, control frequency, and target task.
+The features of each approach are summarized, and we discuss the possible future of this area.